 Alongside her kitchen team, she helps to create an energetic and fun kitchen atmosphere, which is reflected in the delicious, and eagerly anticipated meals prepared on site; all of which can of course be enjoyed without self deprivation or guilt!
 Through her workshops, dedicated nutritionally focused retreats, blog and recipe book, ‘Truly Healthy, Truly Delicious‘, this inspirational passion and knowledge is passed on to our guests.

-14 Day Intensive, 29th June to 13th July 2019 @ Azulfit Surya Resort & Yoga Retreat Fuerteventura (Canaries, Spain)
+14 Day Intensive, 1st - 15th August 2020 @ Azulfit Surya Yoga Retreat Fuerteventura (Canaries, Spain)

 |07:00 – 07:30||Meditation|